mb-dir/webpack_basic_template/README.md

 Simple webpack template for static sites.

+## Prerequisites

+* node and npm(cuz this started kit uses npm scripts)
+* git or other DVCS and github(it must be github, because this template has script which publish the page using gh-pages)

 ## How to use it?

 * Click ` Use this template` (green button above) - this will genereate a new repository based on this starter kit